 IT Services recommends the Microsoft Authenticator App for the best,

 and most secure, user experience for your work and key personal accounts.

 Please add all sign in methods available to you, so that you don't get locked out.

 Even with MFA enabled, please check addresses of web sites used to enter your account details.
 Malicious people are making copies for website that look very familiar to try and dupe people.

 Remember that we will never send an email containing a link asking you to alter or verify your personal details so if you receive one please take advice before doing anything with it.
-Contact the sender (not by email), or get in touch with IT Services: ring 01332-591234, email email@example.com or follow the "IT Service Centre" link under "Resources@Derby" on the StaffID home page.
+Contact the sender (not by email), or get in touch with IT Services: ring +44 (0)1332 591234, email email@example.com or follow the "IT Services" link under "Professional Services" on the Staff iD home page.

 What changes will I see?

+You may receive a message to say that suspicious activity has been detected.
 When visiting a website secured by your University ID, you may get message to verify your account after you have entered your password.